NREL/SAInt_HELICS_interface/README.md

-## User guide on how to setup SAInt_HELICS interface on Visual Studio
+## Overview

-This *SAInt_HELICS_interface* project runs electricity and gas networks that are coupled through gas-fired power plants using the HELICS co-simulation platform.
-The two networks are modeled as independent federates on SAInt software.
-The values and messages are exchanged between the two federates, during the co-simulation via the HELICS platform.
-Three case studies (Demo-base, Demo-Alternate, and Belgian), each of them with two different scenarios (normal and compressor outage) are included in this project.
-The case studies on the demo network can be simulated using the SAInt demo version.
-However, the cases on the Belgian gas and electric networks are beyond the capacity of the SAInt demo version.
+This *SAInt_HELICS_interface* project runs electricity and gas networks that are coupled through gas-fired power plants using the [HELICS co-simulation platform](https://docs.helics.org/en/latest/).
+In this setup the two networks are modeled as independent federates with the SAInt software, while the relevant values and messages are exchanged between the two federates via the HELICS platform.

+This repository includes the adapter code to utilize HELICS with SAInt, as well as data for three case studies (Demo-base, Demo-Alternate, and Belgian), each of them with two different scenarios (normal and compressor outage).
+Note that the two Demo case studies can be simulated using the trial version of SAInt (availble for free by contacting [encoord](https://www.encoord.com/ContactUs.html)), but the Belgian network requires a full SAInt license.

+Additional details on this interface and the work developing HELICS support for SAInt [here](https://www.encoord.com/CaseStudyHELICS.html#top).

+## Setting up the SAInt_HELICS interface

 This user guide describes the steps for setting up and running the *SAInt_HELICS_interface* project on *Visual Studio*.
 It is divided into four sections.

 #### a) Clone the SAInt_HELICS_interface to your working space
   1. Open visual studio.
   2. Go to the *Team* tab and then *Manage Connections*.
 Alternatively, you can also directly access this by opening the *Team Explorer* from the *View* tab.
 Also, open the *Solution Explorer* from the *View* tab if it is not opened.